mad-lab-fau/gaitmap/docs/source/development/development_guide.md

 If you have trouble installing `poetry` while using `zsh` as your shell, check this [issue](https://github.com/python-poetry/poetry/issues/507)

 ##### Installation issues while using `conda`

+.. note:: This might be outdated!
+If you run into any issues, please check google :)

 Setting up `poetry` with `conda` as the main Python version can be a little tricky.
 First, make sure that you installed poetry in the [recommended way](https://python-poetry.org/docs/#installation) using